Jelmerro/carafe/README.md

 There are two example provided here, both of which assume you have the setup stored inside the `~/Downloads` folder.
+It's recommended to read both examples before starting, to get a good idea of the different ways to configure carafe.

-You might need to make carafe executable with `chmod +x carafe`.
+To start carafe as `./carafe`, you need to make carafe executable with `chmod +x carafe`.
+Alternatively you can run all carafe commands with python instead: `python3 carafe`.
+The first option is used in this readme, because it's shorter.

 ### Example for Steam installer